rqrniii/DevOps-Microservices/README.md

 TaskGenius - AI-Powered Task Management

 📋 Overview
-TaskGenius is a full-stack task management application with AI-powered task generation, deployed on a self-managed Kubernetes cluster on AWS.
+TaskGenius is a full-stack application with AI-powered task generation, deployed on a self-managed Kubernetes cluster on AWS.
 The application demonstrates modern cloud-native architecture with microservices, container orchestration, and CI/CD automation.
 Key Features

 - User Authentication - Secure JWT-based authentication